emmajanedrews/base-template/_posts/2018-03-08-how-to-compete-as-a-buyer-in-todays-hot-market.md

 If you’re unable to pay cash, **you can also write an offer with fewer contingencies and a strong down payment.** This is another thing that can make your offer stand out in today’s hot market.

-I hope keeping these tips in mind will help you as you enter our low inventory, high demand market.&nbsp;
+I hope keeping these tips in mind will help you as you enter our low-inventory, high-demand market.&nbsp;

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.